openebs-archive/openebs-docs/docs/installation.md

 <br>

+Verify helm is installed and helm repo is updated.
+See <a href="https://docs.helm.sh/using_helm/#from-script" target="_blank">helm docs</a>  for setting up helm and  simple [instructions below](#helm-rbac) for setting up RBAC for tiller.

 In the **default installation mode**, use the following command to install OpenEBS.
 OpenEBS is installed in openebs namespace.

 ```